 - 149. Second, it is an invitation to me to pronounce on the allocation of resources by the executive branch, which is a matter ordinarily not the business of the courts.
 The applicant says is no secret that government coffers are dry.

 I have no platform on which to pronounce on this if the suggestion is that it is such a notorious fact as should be taken judicial notice of.
 This basis is therefore without merit and is dismissed. - 150.
 It is also submitted that the Minister disregarded the fact that a high value discovery was made during the applicant's prospecting activities which could transform the economy.
 This one is pleaded at Paragraphs 9 to 13 of the applicant's founding affidavit.
-The applicant goes further to say that the discovery generated some excitement on the part of government who even publicised in a newspaper article that this has potential to galvanize the mining industry for the advancement of the economy.
-Not only that, but that the government was even willing to co-finance the project, and that to this extent the Minerals Development Company of Botswana ('MDCB') a government investment arm, was positively engaged to come on board and that the Board of MDCB had approved the investment subject to Ministerial approval.
-This averment is also made at Paragraph 22 of the applicant's supplementary affidavit.
+The applicant goes further to say that the discovery generated some excitement on the part of government who even publicised in a newspaper article that this has potential to galvanize the possible equity injection into the project by government through the MDCB.

-- of MDCB through his letter of the 7th June 2022, and in his answering affidavit.
-In the former, his position is that any investment decision would be taken only after a bankable feasibility study had been undertaken, and as at the time none had been conducted.
-In the latter, he accuses the applicant of dishonesty if its approach is to get an investment and then relinquish the license. - 152.
-Based on the above, one can say there has been some consideration around the discovery made by the applicant in the buffer zone.
-But the consideration is only limited to the possible equity injection into the project by government through the MDCB.
 There is otherwise an acknowledgement of the discovery.
 The applicant also has not limited its efforts at getting partners to government, and it's a factor to consider that the presence of the discovery may be some event that has the potential to turn around the economy.
 The Minister does not seem to have taken this into account.
 However, to the extent that there is some limited response, I am prepared to give him the benefit of the doubt.